-Specific instructions on how to appropriately manage each of these categories, if present, should be included in the DCA O&M Plan.
+Specific instructions on how to appropriately manage each of these categories, if present, must be included in the DCA O&M Plan.
 Certain factors such as material friability, condition and accessibility to building occupants (potential for damage/exposure) are important and will need to be considered when developing the O&M Plan.
 For ACM and LBP that are highly friable or damaged, limited access and frequent monitoring may be appropriate.
-While inplace management is generally preferred by most, abatement may be the best option, if:
+However, abatement must be conducted if:

 - 1. The material is highly friable; - 2.
 The ACM or LBP has a significant potential for damage; - 3.
-The ACM or LBP is already substantially damaged; or - 4.
-The ACM or LBP would be difficult to manage, from an occupant exposure point of view.
+The ACM or LBP is already substantially damaged; or

+4. The ACM or LBP would be difficult to manage, from an occupant exposure point of view.